flutter/website/src/docs/perf/deferred-components.md

     For example, create a new `DeferredBox` widget that can be downloaded at runtime.
-    This widget can be of any complexity but, for now, create a simple box as a stand-in.
+    This widget can be of any complexity but, for the purposes of this guide,
+    create a simple box as a stand-in.
     To create a simple blue box widget, create `box.dart` with the following contents: